dahong67/hyper-group-testing/README.md

 The simulations in `simulation/` can be run in parallel so benefit greatly from running on a cluster;
 PBS scripts are provided in the `simulation/` directory.
+Similarly for some of the supplementary simulations.
+See subdirectories for more information.

 ### Software Requirements

 The code has been run on:
-+ MacOS 11.2.1
++ MacOS 11.6.4
 + Red Hat Enterprise Linux Server release 7.8

 The Python code uses the Anaconda environment described here: https://github.com/cleary-lab/covid19-group-tests/blob/master/code/group_test_simulations/README.md

-The Julia code was run on Julia 1.5.2, which can be installed from here: https://julialang.org/downloads/
+The Julia code was run on Julia 1.7.1, which can be installed from here: https://julialang.org/downloads/

 The MATLAB code was run using the Python-Matlab connection (https://www.mathworks.com/help/matlab/matlab-engine-for-python.html)